If you are using an application like Excel or Intrinio's REST API, and suddenly stop receiving data, it could be for a variety of reasons.

 Here are a few of the most common causes and their solutions:

 Intrinio has a subscription model where you can sign up for different data feeds to access different kinds of data.
-Each data feed has different plans that allow different amounts of daily data.
+Each data feed has different plans that allow different amounts of data.

 Remember that you will only receive NAs for data from data feeds where you hit the limit.
 It is possible to hit the limit of some data feeds without hitting the limit on others.